 Verdict: $7,000,000: subject to Maryland cap on damages in medical malpractice cases.
 (No offer was made to settle the case before the jury's verdict.)

 Summary: A 52-year-old woman whose radiologist failed to order anything beyond a screening mammogram, in spite of the fact that her prescription noted a left breast abnormality.
-The technologist noticed the prescription was "internally inconsistent" and told the radiologist, who still ordered no further diagnostic tests.
+The technologist noticed the order was "internally inconsistent" and told the radiologist, who still ordered no further diagnostic tests.
 As a result, plaintiff's breast cancer progressed from a treatable stage "2B" to likely-to-recur stage"3B."

 Venue: Baltimore City